milselarch/milselarch.github.io/README.md

 ## Todos done

+- [x] connect own domain to the github pages website
+- [x] Change codebase to use TypeScript instead of JavaScript
 - [x] Change the color scheme (red and blank tints)
 - [x] Change logo to my own
 - [x] Remove / change splash screen